Middle Miocene Climatic Optimum: Causes

 The nature and magnitude of organic carbon burial during the MMCO is controversial.
-The orthodox hypothesis holds that the increase in organic carbon burial on lands submerged by rising sea levels resultant from the increased warmth were an important negative feedback inhibiting further warming.
+The orthodox hypothesis holds that the increase in organic carbon burial on lands submerged by rising sea levels was an important negative feedback inhibiting further warming.
 This positive carbon excursion is called the Monterey Carbon Excursion, which is globally recorded but mainly in the Circum-Pacific Belt.
 The Monterey Excursion seems to envelop the MMCO, meaning this carbon excursion started just before the climatic optimum and it ended just after it.
 However, recent work has challenged and contradicted the Monterey Hypothesis on the basis of evidence showing that the MMCO occurred during an interval of low organic carbon burial, likely due to enhanced bacterial decomposition of organic matter that recycled carbon back into the ocean-atmosphere system, and that this organic carbon burial nadir contributed to the sustained warmth of the MMCO.

 The slowdown of meridional overturning circulation as a result of increased sea levels, decreased water oxygenation, and labile polar ice sheets may have acted as a feedback that enabled prolonged warm global temperatures.

-Climate modelling has shown that there remain as-of-yet unknown forcing and feedback mechanisms that had to have existed to account for the observed rise in temperature during the MMCO, as the amount of carbon dioxide known to have been in the atmosphere during the MMCO along with other known boundary conditions are insufficient to explain the high temperatures of the Middle Miocene.
+Climate modelling strongly suggests that there remain unknown forcing and feedback mechanisms, as the amount of carbon dioxide in the atmosphere and other known boundary conditions are insufficient to explain the observed high temperatures.